coder8338/appbox_swizzin_installer/README.md

 If you're looking to run this on Debian 11, please [click here!](https://github.com/coder8338/appbox_swizzin_installer/tree/Debian_11)

 ## Performance
 In order to get the best performance, I recommend using Debian 11, it has minimal other things installed so it's much faster.
+[Click here!](https://github.com/coder8338/appbox_swizzin_installer/tree/Debian_11) to go to the Debian 11 version!

 ## How to run
 1. Install the [Ubuntu 20.04 app](https://www.appbox.co/appstore/app/210)